LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

 ### Changes Compared to LIP 0014

 The general goal of the update of the Lisk-BFT consensus protocol specified in this LIP is to allow more flexibility while keeping as much of the specification in [LIP 0014][lisk-bft-lip] as possible.
-Therefore, many part of the Lisk-BFT protocol, such as the fork choice rule, the fast chain switching mechanism or the block synchronization mechanism stay unchanged.
+Therefore, many parts of the Lisk-BFT protocol, such as the fork choice rule, the fast chain switching mechanism or the block synchronization mechanism stay unchanged.

 The generalization of the Lisk-BFT consensus protocol to allow for different BFT weights of the participating validators implies the following changes: